auth0/docs/articles/multifactor-authentication/developer/step-up-authentication/step-up-for-apis.md

 ### Before you start

-This article assumes that you have already done the following:
+This tutorial assumes that you have already done the following:

 - [Register a client](/clients#how-to-configure-a-client) for your application.
 For the purposes of this example we'll be using a single-page web app
 - [Create a database connection](${manage_url}/#/connections/database)
 - [Register the API](/apis#how-to-configure-an-api-in-auth0).
 It should include two scopes: `view:balance` and `transfer:funds`